cky008/MazeSolver/README.md

 You can find the code in the `main.py` file.
 The code will display a _GUI_ where parameters can be changed such as:
 1. Maze Size
     - Predefined sizes are `5x5`, `10x10`,`20x20` , `25x25`, `50x50` and `50x100`.
-      - Perfect maze is a maze that has no loops and no isolated areas, which means that there is always **exactly one path** between any two cells in the maze.
     - Custom size can be set by entering the `row` and `column` value.
     - You can only set one maze size at a time.
 Custom maze or predefined maze.
 2. Goal Location